peterpeterparker/daviddalbusco.com/src/blog/making-your-website-ai-ready.md

 ## Conclusion

 None of this is a silver bullet and you should definitely not just trust me bro.
 That said, most of it is low-effort to implement once you know these wild wild west conventions exist.
-It might make your site more useful for AI tools.
+It might make your site more useful for LLMs.

 Until next time!
 David